Notice regarding the quality of machine translation

 This page was translated using a machine translation tool and may contain errors.
 Users are advised to check the accuracy of the information provided on this page prior to starting any procedure.

 The Guichet Entreprises service cannot be held accountable should the information provided be inaccurate due to a translation mistake.

 The tattoo artist is a professional who implements skin break-in tattoo techniques, including permanent makeup and body piercing, with the exception of the piercing of the ear pavilion and nose wing when it is made by the technique of the ear-piercing pistol.

-To go further Article R. 1311-1 of the Public Health Code.
+For further information: Article R. 1311-1 of the Public Health Code.

 b.
 Competent Business Formalities Centre (CFE)